25 Sparkling Champagne Cocktails That Celebrate Love At Your Bridal Shower

 Image via Chef Savvy

-Fruity but not overly sweet, this winning cocktail gets a special hint of flavor from a few sprigs of fresh mint.
+Fruity but not overly sweet, this winning champagne cocktail gets a special hint of flavor from a few sprigs of fresh mint.
 With pomegranates and cranberries, this recipe will last you all the way until Christmastime. (via Chef Savvy)

 Searching for that sophisticated cocktail?
 Here it is!
 Affectionately dubbed “The Corralina” by its creator, it’s definitely a drink that you should add to the must-try list. (via Woodnote Photography/Style Me Pretty)